benallfree/gobot/src/apps/act/helper/readme.md

 ### `$HOME` required

 `act` needs the `HOME` environment variable defined.
-Gobot does NOT automatically forward environment variables, so use this:
+In API mode, Gobot does NOT automatically forward environment variables, so use this:

 ```js
 gobot(`act`, {